-IRWA, in conjunction with the Massachusetts Riverways Adopt-A-Stream Program, sponsors several “Stream Teams” comprised of citizen volunteers who advocate for their local segment of the Ipswich River watershed.
+In conjunction with the Massachusetts Riverways Adopt-A-Stream Program, we sponsor several “Stream Teams” comprised of citizen volunteers who advocate for their local segment of the Ipswich River watershed.
 These volunteers are among the most committed and knowledgeable in the watershed, and have undertaken many projects to protect the Ipswich River and educate their communities about the issues facing the river.

 Below are brief descriptions of the existing teams and a contact email for each Stream Team leader.
 If you are interested in joining an existing Stream Team or forming a new Stream Team in your community, please contact IRWA at firstname.lastname@example.org.
-We are currently seeking volunteers to coordinate Stream Teams in the lower watershed, in the towns of Ipswich, Hamilton, and/or Topsfield.
+We are currently seeking volunteers to coordinate Stream Teams in the lower watershed, in the towns of Ipswich, Hamilton-Wenham (Miles River), and Topsfield.

 Contact: Gina Snyder